Federated Learning for Medical Image Analysis: A Survey: Introduction

-To fill this gap, we review and discuss recent advances in federated learning for medical image analysis in this paper.
-Our survey paper has significant differences from most previous ones in the following aspects. \emph{\textbf{First}}, we summarize the existing methods from a system perspective.
-Specifically, we categorize different approaches into three groups: (1) client-end learning methods, (2) server-end learning methods, and (3) server-client communication methods.
+\if false \emph{\textbf{First}}, we summarize the existing methods from a system perspective.
+Specifically, we categorize different approaches into three groups: 1) client-end learning methods, 2) server-end learning methods, and 3) server-client communication methods.
 Different from previous surveys that are based on multiple research issues in federated learning, this categorization can be more intuitive and clear to picture federated learning. \emph{\textbf{Second}}, when elaborating on the methods in each group, we have designed a novel ``question-answer'' paradigm to introduce the motivation and mechanism of each method.
 We deliberately extract the common questions behind different methods and pose them first in each subsection.
 These questions stem from the characteristics of medical imaging, thus this ``question-oriented" approach of introduction is helpful for providing more insights into different methods. \emph{\textbf{Third}}, we emphasize the implementation of federated learning techniques for medical image analysis.
-Specifically, we introduce popular software platforms and benchmark medical imaging datasets for federated learning research in medical imaging. \emph{\textbf{In addition}}, we also conduct an experiment on a benchmark medical image dataset to illustrate the utility and effectiveness of several typical federated learning methods.
+Specifically, we introduce popular software platforms and benchmark medical imaging datasets for federated learning research in medical imaging. \emph{\textbf{In addition}}, we also conduct an experiment on a benchmark medical image dataset to illustrate the utility and effectiveness of several typical federated learning methods. \fi